Vote For Brenda Monarrez on May 21st!

 I was elected to my first term as Councilwoman for Lexington's 4th District in 2022.
-Lexington has been home for over 30 years, and 27 of those years have been in the house I purchased in the 4th district.
-I come from a family who is passionate about community involvement.
-From a young age, I have had parents who modeled and instilled community engagement such as participation in neighborhood watch organizations, volunteering with public and private organizations, and being an informed citizens when exercising their right to vote.
+Lexington has been my home for over 30 years, and 27 of those years have been in the house I purchased here in the 4th district.
+I come from a family that is passionate about community involvement.
+From a young age, I have had parents who modeled and instilled community engagement such as participation in neighborhood watch organizations, volunteering with public and private organizations, and being informed citizens when exercising their right to vote.

 I contribute of lot of time volunteering.

 I have been very responsive to the needs of the residents of the 4th District.
 I listen to my constituents because I genuinely care about the issues at hand.